Around two and a half years ago, Google announced a new way to measure apps and websites together, with Google Analytics 4, commonly called GA 4.

-2. Flexible Event Management through improved data model.
+2. Flexible Event Management through the improved data model.

-In Google speak, an event is any user interaction like clicks, page views, the app opens, etc. Understanding what drives these events gives you the knowledge of drawing up appropriate marketing and content strategy, which will help achieve your business goals.
+In Google Speak, an event is any user interaction like clicks, page views, the app opens, etc. Understanding what drives these events gives you the knowledge of drawing up appropriate marketing and content strategies, which will help achieve your business goals.

-Google Analytics 4 provides the flexibility that allows measuring of different kinds of data.
-While Universal Analytics’ gauging method was based on page views, GA4 measures data in terms of the events triggered when users interact with the website or app.
+Google Analytics 4 provides the flexibility that allows measuring different kinds of data.
+While Universal Analytics’ gauging method was based on page views, GA 4 measures data in terms of the events triggered when users interact with the website or app.
 Meaning, GA 4 employs an ‘events-based-tracking’ system.

 3. Integration with Big Query